Mini Quilt of the Month, May: Yo-Yo Coverlet

 Despite its delicate appearance, the piece is very sturdy and would also work well on a larger scale.
 That said, we are fascinated by how sweet and petite this mini coverlet is and can't help but think of little desserts or dumplings each time we look at it.
 It would be such a beautiful wall hanging or would look great as part of a table setting.

-- Cotton thread to match the fabrics.
-We used a neutral and a light blue.
+- 100% cotton thread to match the fabrics.

 Clip the yo-yo maker to one of the fabrics by lining up the notches on the back of the maker with the markings on the front.